jdemeyer1/TeslaAPIThruPostman/README.md

 ### Step 3: Exchange Authentication Code for Bearer Token

+#### Documentation

+The Body defines a JSON document containing the authentication code received in step 2 and the code verifier created in step 1.

+The Tests extract the access token and stores it in the environment variable named access_token.

 ### Step 4: Exchange Bearer Token for Access Token

+The Authorization is set to Bearer Token and Token is assigned from the environment variable access_token.

+The Body defines a JSON documents for the call.

+The Tests extract access and refresh tokens.
+The access token is stored in the environment variable named teslaBearerToken.
+The refresh token is stored in the environment variable named teslaRefreshToken.

+The Console indicates success or failure.

 ## Using the APIs